Lesson Plan

 • Each student fills a clear plastic cup halfway with hot water, covering it with a small paper towel.

-• Students place 5-6 ice cubes on top of the towel to simulate the cooling effect.
+• Students place 5-6 ice cubes on the towel to simulate the cooling effect.

-• Observation: As students watch, condensation will begin to form on the underside of the towel, mimicking the water cycle's condensation stage.
+• Observation: As students watch, condensation will begin to form on the towel's underside, mimicking the water cycle's condensation stage.

 2. Journaling:

 • Students will sketch their observations in their science journals and write a summary explaining the experiment's relevance to the water cycle.
-Encourage them to label their diagrams and use color.
+Please encourage them to label their diagrams and use color.

 • Prompt them to answer questions such as: